IIIF/website/source/_posts/2017-11-13-newsletter.md

     * [PDF of the presentation][story-pdf]
     * [Site with some interactive demos][story-demos]
 * [Intro to IIIF workshop materials][edui] from EdUi 2017, by Shaun Ellis
-* Yomiuri Online, a high-selling Japanese newspaper posted this [article including a screenshot of Mirador][yomiuri]
 * Presentation on Discovery work at Europeana with IIIF: ["Metadata Aggregation: Assessing the Application of IIIF and Sitemaps within Cultural Heritage"][disc-slides] by Nuno Freire, Glen Robson, John B. Howard, Hugo Manguinhas, Antoine Isaac.
 * [Article about Mirador][mirador-nagasaki] by Kiyonori Nagasaki
 * Zegami blog post that goes into some detail on how we use [pre-trained machine learning models for feature extraction][zegami-post], see [code][zegami-code].